-EssentialsBe seen on Las Olas Boulevard, Fort Lauderdale's premier shopping and strolling address.
-Bistros, sidewalk cafés, one-of-a-kind boutiques, high-end designer shops, bars, nightspots, and day spas line this landscaped two-and-a-half-mile avenue stretching from downtown to the ocean.
+What to Do in Fort LauderdaleBe seen on Las Olas Boulevard, Fort Lauderdale's premier shopping and strolling address.
+Local restaurants, one-of-a-kind boutiques, high-end designer shops, bars, nightspots, and day spas line this landscaped two-and-a-half-mile avenue stretching from downtown to the ocean.

 Purchase an all-day water taxi pass and navigate the city's liquid streets with unlimited on-off privileges at 13 stops.
-You'll always be just minutes from hotels, restaurants, the beach and fabulous Las Olas Boulevard.
-Most of the taxi operators also provide an entertaining commentary along with the transportation.
+You'll always be just minutes from hotels, the beach, food places and fabulous Las Olas Boulevard.
+Most of the taxi operators also provide commentary along with the transportation.

-Drift through the Venice of America on a vintage Italian gondola piloted by a singing gondolier, or sail past mansions and yachts along the Intracoastal Waterway aboard boats operated by Jungle Queen Riverboat Cruise (s. of Bahia-Mar Yachting Center, 801 Seabreeze Blvd.) or Riverfront Cruises (New River dock at Las Olas Entertainment Complex, 300 S.W.
+Drift through the Venice of America on a vintage Italian gondola piloted by a singing gondolier—one of the best thing for couples to do in Fort Lauderdale—or sail past mansions and yachts along the Intracoastal Waterway aboard boats operated by Jungle Queen Riverboat Cruise (s. of Bahia-Mar Yachting Center, 801 Seabreeze Blvd.) or Riverfront Cruises (New River dock at Las Olas Entertainment Complex, 300 S.W.
 1st Ave.)

-Skim across a river of grass and encounter native wildlife—including alligators—on South Florida's wetland frontier courtesy of Everglades Holiday Park Airboat Tours (21940 Griffin Rd.) or Sawgrass Recreation Park , 1006 US 27N, in nearby Weston.
+Skim across a river of grass and encounter wildlife, including alligators, on South Florida's wetland frontier courtesy of Everglades Holiday Park Airboat Tours (21940 Griffin Rd.) or Sawgrass Recreation Park , 1006 US 27N, in nearby Weston.

 Under 13The Riverwalk Arts & Entertainment District , a 22-block area in downtown, proves a good year-round choice for youngsters and their parents.
 It not only provides access to water taxis (and great views) along the promenade but also connects with a number of indoor attractions.
 These are especially welcome diversions when it’s too hot or rainy outside—a possibility in Fort Lauderdale, which boasts a humid tropical climate.